Rosemary: Fragrance

-Hungary water, dating to the 14th century, was one of the first alcohol-based perfumes in Europe, and was primarily made from distilled rosemary.
+Hungary water, dating to the 14th century, was one of the first alcohol-based perfumes in Europe and is primarily made from distilled rosemary.
 Rosemary oil is used in perfumes, shampoos, cleaning products, and aromatherapy.

-Phytochemicals
+Biochemistry

 Rosemary essential oil contains about 150 phytochemicals, including rosmarinic acid, camphor, A-pinene, caffeic acid, ursolic acid, betulinic acid, carnosic acid, and carnosol.
 Rosemary essential oil contains 10–20% camphor.